What Is No-Fault Car Insurance?

 What is the difference between limited tort and full tort in Pennsylvania?

 Pennsylvania's choice no-fault system allows drivers to select limited tort or full tort options that directly affect lawsuit rights and premium costs.
-Limited tort restricts lawsuits for non-economic damages like pain and suffering except for death, serious permanent impairment of body function, or economic losses exceeding $15,000 — resulting in lower premiums typically 15–30% cheaper than full tort.
+Limited tort restricts lawsuits for non-economic damages like pain and suffering except for death, serious permanent impairment of body function, or economic losses exceeding $15,000 — resulting in lower premiums typically 15–40% cheaper than full tort.
 Full tort allows unlimited lawsuits for all injuries regardless of severity but costs more, providing complete legal recourse after accidents.
-This choice is a trade-off between saving $100–200 annually versus potentially giving up significant pain and suffering compensation for serious injuries.
+This choice is a trade-off between lower annual premiums versus potentially giving up significant pain and suffering compensation for serious injuries — learn more in our full tort vs. limited tort guide.